What is Fluconazole?

-Examples of drugs that can cause interactions with fluconazole are listed below.
+Examples of drugs that can cause interactions are listed below.

 Terfenadine, Pimozide, clarithromycin, erythromycin, ranolazine, lomitapide, donepezil, voriconazole, and quinidine.
-When used with fluconazole, these drugs can cause a life-threatening heart rhythm condition called torsades de pointes.
+When used with it, these drugs can cause a life-threatening heart rhythm condition called torsades de pointes.

 Diabetes drugs such as glyburide and glipizide.
 Increased side effects can include low blood sugar.